Maura Tierney: Career

 In February 2011, Tierney made her debut at the Gate Theatre in the Dublin premiere of Yasmina Reza's God of Carnage (translation by Christopher Hampton) alongside Ardal O'Hanlon.
-Also in 2011, Tierney appeared in one episode of The Office (S8E9: "Mrs. California") as Robert California's wife.
+Also in 2011, Tierney appeared in one episode of The Office as Robert California's wife.

-In September 2012, Tierney began a recurring role on the CBS legal drama The Good Wife, playing Maddie Hayward.
+In September 2012, Tierney began a recurring role on the legal drama The Good Wife, playing Maddie Hayward.
 The role included scenes with the show's lead character Alicia Florrick, as played by Julianna Margulies; the two actors had previously worked together on ER, Margulies like Tierney having previously played a lead character on that show.
-In 2013, Tierney joined the cast of Showtime's The Affair, playing Helen Solloway, for which she won the Golden Globe Award in 2016.
+In 2013, Tierney joined the cast of The Affair, playing Helen Solloway, for which she won the Golden Globe Award in 2016.

 In 2018, Tierney co-starred with Steve Carell and Timothée Chalamet in the dark family drama film Beautiful Boy, based on the memoir of the same name by David Sheff.
 In 2019, Tierney appeared in The Report as "an intense, driven, somewhat vengeful Counterterrorism expert determined to get behind any program that promises to get the intel that will stop another attack from happening."

-In 2019, Tierney originated the lead role of Elizabeth in the West Coast premiere of Jen Silverman's play Witch at the Geffen Playhouse, directed by Marti Lyons.
+Also in 2019, Tierney originated the lead role of Elizabeth in the West Coast premiere of Jen Silverman's play Witch at the Geffen Playhouse, directed by Marti Lyons.

-In March 2020, Tierney joined the cast of Showtime's American Rust.

-In October 2020, Tierney joined the cast of Showtime's Your Honor.
+In March 2020, Tierney joined the cast of American Rust.
+In October 2020, Tierney joined the cast of Your Honor.

+In 2023, she appeared in Sean Durkin's wrestling drama The Iron Claw.
+In 2024, she appeared in Lee Isaac Chung's Twisters, a sequel to the 1996 film Twister.
+That same year, Tierney joined the cast of Law & Order for season 24, portraying a new lieutenant replacing Camryn Manheim.

 Personal life

-In 1992, Tierney met actor-director Billy Morrissette, on the first day he arrived in Los Angeles, at the revolving lounge of the Hollywood Holiday Inn, and married on February 1, 1993, two days before her 28th birthday.
-Morrissette directed, and both Tierney and Morrissette appear, in the 2001 film Scotland, PA.
-She filed for divorce in 2006 due to irreconcilable differences.
+In 1992, Tierney met actor-director Billy Morrissette on the first day he arrived in Los Angeles.
+They married on February 1, 1993.
+Morrissette directed, and both he and Tierney appear in, the 2001 film Scotland, PA.
+The couple separated on March 7, 2006 and she filed for divorce in late July 2006 due to irreconcilable differences.
+The couple's divorce was later finalized.

 On February 1, 2009, Tierney officiated at the wedding of her friend and former ER co-star Parminder Nagra to photographer James Stenson.

 Tierney had surgery to remove a tumor from her breast in 2009.
 She had been cast in Parenthood but schedule conflicts with her cancer treatments led her to leave and she was replaced by Lauren Graham.
 Tierney finished treatment and returned to work in a stage play in 2010.

-In 2018, while riding her bike, Tierney was struck by a car and thrown to the ground.
-Although she was taken away in the ambulance wearing a neck brace, she was later released from the hospital with "no major injuries".